witsgroup-1/campus-infrastructure-management-docs/docs/README.md

 ![Users Table](media/UseCaseDiagramUpdated.drawio.png)

-The initial project architecture is: Multi-tier architecture
+The project architecture is: Multi-tier architecture

 We chose this architecture as we have a front-end, a web hosting server, api and backend NO-SQL database.